TrueFeedBack Price Reaches $0.0003 on Exchanges (TFB)

-TrueFeedBack (CURRENCY:TFB) traded 5.7% lower against the U.S. dollar during the one day period ending at 15:00 PM E.T. on January 19th.
-One TrueFeedBack token can now be bought for approximately $0.0003 or 0.00000003 BTC on major cryptocurrency exchanges including CoinExchange, IDEX and Bithumb Global.
-During the last seven days, TrueFeedBack has traded 2.4% higher against the U.S. dollar.
-TrueFeedBack has a total market capitalization of $581,652.00 and $96,556.00 worth of TrueFeedBack was traded on exchanges in the last 24 hours.
+TrueFeedBack (CURRENCY:TFB) traded 1.2% lower against the dollar during the one day period ending at 9:00 AM E.T. on January 26th.
+During the last seven days, TrueFeedBack has traded 4.6% lower against the dollar.
+TrueFeedBack has a market capitalization of $570,654.00 and $61,133.00 worth of TrueFeedBack was traded on exchanges in the last day.
+One TrueFeedBack token can currently be purchased for about $0.0003 or 0.00000003 BTC on cryptocurrency exchanges including CoinExchange, IDEX and Bithumb Global.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.